 After these hours, visitors who do not live in the building/hall must leave.
 Additionally, any residents of the opposite sex must return to his/her designated area of the hall or to a central lobby outside of the residence hallways.
 It is the student’s responsibility to make sure your visitors are out of the building outside of visiting hours.

-Overnight guests of the same sex are allowed (up to 3 nights) if the Office of Residence Life grants prior approval.
-Approval will require the signature of ALL roommates/apartmentmates.
+Overnight guests of the same sex or non-romantic interest are allowed (up to 3 nights) if the Office of Residence Life grants prior approval.
+Approval will require the signature of ALL roommates/apartment-mates.
 There is a fee of $10.00 per night per guest.
 Students will be charged $50.00 for any unapproved guests per night.
-Student must come to the Office of Residence Life at least 36 hours prior to guest arrival, during regular business hours, for approval.
+Student must turn in an overnight guest request form to the Office of Residence Life at least 36 hours prior to guest arrival, during regular business hours (9am-5pm), for approval.
 We reserve the right to refuse overnight guests during busy times of the year.

-Quiet hours are in effect after visitations hours and before visitation begins.
-Residents are expected to comply with these hours and must have noise to a minimum.
+Quiet hours are in effect two hours before visitation hours end until visitation hours begin the following day.
+Residents are expected to comply with these hours and must keep noise to a minimum.

 Snow College, as owner and operator of student housing, reserves the right to control and monitor all portions of student housing to assure the safety of facilities and their occupants.
 Inspections of the common area are conducted to assure against the waste or misuse of our resources, programs or services.
 Within our buildings, common areas include but are not limited to entrances, lobbies, laundry rooms, study rooms, lounges and hallways.
 These areas may be under surveillance at anytime.
 Public Safety officials have access to all housing facilities for the purpose of securing buildings and for any emergency response.
 As such students, and their guests should expect no right to privacy in any common areas.

 Residence Life, Facilities and Public Safety personnel can enter your room or apartment/suite for fire and safety inspections, maintenance, cleaning, inventory, emergencies, occupancy verifications and general repair.
-We hold cleaning inspections every other month.
+Cleaning inspections are held twice each semester.
 Our standards for inspections are as follows: